unboundsecurity/jsign/README.md

 * The `lib:org.apache.ivy.ant` task is installed.
 Refer to http://ant.apache.org/ivy/history/2.2.0/ant.html for further details

 ## Build
-Add the Unbound Java Security Provider Jar (ekm-java-provider-2.0) to root directory of the project and run `ant`.
+Add the Unbound Java Security Provider (`ekm-java-provider-2.0.jar`) file to root directory of the project and run `ant`.

 ## Usage